gem5/website/_pages/documentation/general_docs/kconfig_build_system.md

 ### oldsaveconfig

-Update an existing config by adding settings for new options.
-This is the same as the oldconfig tool, except it uses the default for any new setting.
+The `oldsaveconfig` command updates an existing config by setting new values for the desired options.
+This is similar to the `oldconfig` option, except it uses the default for any new setting.

 ```bash